davutkulaksiz/ml-interface-wizard/README.md

 [**ML Interface Backend**](https://github.com/nikolaDrljaca/interface-wizard-backend)

-## If You Want Run the Frontend Locally:
+## If You Want to Run the Frontend Locally:

 1. Clone the frontend repository: